 Choosing to study a degree in Bahrain will allow you to live and study in a unique country where the modern and traditional meet.

 Despite its small size, Bahrain is home to a surprising number of institutions where international students can study.
-There are four main public universities:

 • Arabian Gulf University

-- Bahrain Polytechnic
+• Bahrain Polytechnic

-- College of Health Sciences
+• College of Health Sciences

-University of Bahrain
+• University of Bahrain

-Alongside these, there are numerous private institutions where you can study a degree in Bahrain.
-Some of the most popular include:
+Alongside these, there are 18 private institutions where you can study a degree in Bahrain, including those for higher graduate degrees.

-- Ahlia University
+• Ahlia University

-- Arab Open University
+• Arab Open University

-- Gulf University
+• Gulf University

-Royal University for Women
+• Royal University for Women

 Most degree programs in Bahrain will take between three to four years to complete, with subjects taught either in Arabic or English.
 Universities are segregated by gender, so men and women will study at different institutions.

-Immigration and visas in Bahrain
+Immigration & Visa in Bahrain